pivotlearning/wpsite/wp-content/plugins/campaign-monitor-wp/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. In your sidebar, select 'Optin Cat -> Add New' to create a new table

+== Frequently Asked Questions ==

+= How to disable impression & conversion tracking? =
+Simply add `define( 'FCA_EOI_DISABLE_STATS_TRACKING', TRUE);` to your theme's functions.php file.

 == Changelog ==

+= Campaign Monitor Forms by Optin Cat 1.5.1 =
+* Fixed a JS bug introduced with 1.5.0

-= Campaign Monitor Forms by Optin Cat 1.4.2 =
+= Campaign Monitor Forms by Optin Cat 1.5.0 =
-* Fixed a bug that stopped the optin form validation to work and/or caused the custom Error Text to not be displayed correctly in some cases.
+* Improved performance of Optin Cat form editor in the WP backend (it now loads faster)
+* Impression tracking can now be disabled
+* Small UI improvements to Optin Cat form editor
+* Numerous bug fixes

 = Campaign Monitor Forms by Optin Cat 1.4.1 =
 * Bugfix: Fixed a conflict with the Beaver Builder plugin